STAR-Tsinghua/draft-moq-for-deadline/draft-ma-moq-relay-for-deadline.md

 Media over QUIC (MoQ) is a transport system designed to provide efficient media transport.
 However, some use cases, such as live streaming, online meetings, and gaming, require the client to receive their media before a specific time, referred to as the 'deadline.'
 Exceeding the deadline results in dropped data, which can increase latency and negatively affect user experience.

-To address this issue, a deliver-before-deadline transport service can be provided, which is the goal of the Deadline-aware Transport Protocol (DTP) proposed in {{!I-D.draft-shi-quic-dtp-07}}.
+To address this issue, a deliver-before-deadline transport service can be provided, which is the goal of the Deadline-aware Transport Protocol (DTP) proposed in {{!I-D.draft-shi-quic-dtp}}.
 DTP leverages stream-level scheduling, active stream canceling, and redundancy coding to prioritize urgent data and prevent outdated data from blocking later data.

 This document proposes the behavior of deadline-aware actions on MoQ relay nodes, extending the basic MoQ relay to provide deliver-before-deadline transmission.
 The relay design utilizes scheduling, data canceling, and redundancy coding to decrease queuing time, prevent unnecessary re-transmission of overdue data, and ultimately reduce end-to-end latency.
 By providing better data delivery strategies, MoQ relays with deadline-aware actions can significantly enhance overall user experience in media transport.